 Lenders usually have a zero-tolerance policy when it comes to non-disclosure, so they may simply pull the plug.
 It may not even have been deliberate on your part.
 There are brokers out there who will apply to a lender that isn’t a good fit and simply hope for a good outcome.
 This is unprofessional and something you will never experience when dealing with Think Plutus.
 Our advisers will always gather a full profile of your circumstances before approaching any lenders, so they will only ever link you with suitable lenders for your situation.

 If you’ve recently started a new job, or you’ve used a payday loan, you may also find lenders withdraw after the agreement in principle.
 Whatever the reasons behind the rejection, the fact is that some lenders are a better fit than others.
 If you have adverse credit history issues, full disclosure is always the best policy.
 It’s a good idea to obtain a copy of your credit reports online to get the head up on what credit reference issues lenders will discover.

 A trustworthy mortgage broker will ask you all the right questions and always keep you informed of what you can do.
-Some specialist lenders will consider applications even where there are bad credit issues like high credit card debt, IVAs, CCJs, late payments, a debt management plan and bankruptcy.
+Some specialist mortgage lenders will consider applications even where there are bad credit issues like high credit card debt, IVAs, CCJs, late payments, a debt management plan and bankruptcy.
 Once you tell us about your credit history and issues, we can get to work on assessing where you stand and which lenders will be most suitable from a pool of 100+ lenders with 10,000+ mortgage loan products.

 Mortgage application declined by underwriter